Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Applications

-Recently, the adoption of multiple UAVs has received much attention.
-Compared to single-UAV system, the main challenge of multi-UAV systems is how to efficiently coordinate the UAVs' operations under limited communication resources.
-Most of the works on multi-UAV to date, however, assume perfect communications among the UAVs and only focus on the UAVs' action policy \cite{Cui2020, Hu2019,Wang2019a,Qie2019,Chai2020,Faraci2020,Wu2020,Liu2020,Liu2019}.
-In \cite{Hu2019}, a reinforcement learning-based sense-and-send framework is proposed for UAV networks.
+In \cite{Hu2019}, a reinforcement learning-based sense-and-send framework was proposed for UAV networks.
 Therein, a BS communicates with multiple UAVs which sense data and then send it back to the BS.
 The objective is to maximize the sensed data sent back to the BS.
 To simplify the model, the authors adopt probabilistic sensing model and orthogonal sub-carriers are assumes, hence there is no interference.
-The channel gain is modelled as either LOS and NLOS, depending on BS-UAV distance.
+The channel gain is modelled as either line-of-sight (LoS) and non-LoS, depending on distance between the BS and the UAV.
 By modeling the system states as MDP, with three steps transmission protocol: beacon, sensing, and data transmission, a refined action space is proposed to accelerate the learning performance.
+The authors of \cite{Wang2019a} proposed a Deep Q-network in multi-UAV added communications systems in which multiple UAVs serve ground users.
+The objective is to optimize the movements of the UAVs to maximize the system sum-rate, subject to a constraint on the minimum number of served users.
+Dueling DQN which uses neural network and dueling update is employed as the learning solution.
+In \cite{NamIoT22}, a deep reinforcement transfer learning was developed that allows UAVs to “share” and “transfer” learning knowledge, which can reduce the learning time and improve learning quality significantly.
+In \cite{Qie2019}, the authors proposed a simultaneous target assignment and path planning based on multi-agent deep deterministic policy gradient (MADDPG) for multi-UAV system.
+The target is to find the shortest path for all the UAVs while avoiding collision of the task assignment.
+Full knowledge is assumed to be available to all UAVs during the training.
+The authors of \cite{Liu2019} proposed a deep RL (DRL)-based algorithm for multi-UAV networks to optimize the 3D-deployment of the UAVs.
+The target is to maximize the quality of experience, defined as a weighted sum of scores of rate and delay.
+Q-learning and deep Q-learning is used to model the problem.
+However, similar to the previous work, the communication among the UAVs is not addressed.
+Very recently, RL-based approaches have been widely developed for the trajectory design \cite{ZhengTNSE22,WeichangTITS21,LiangTMC21}, computation-offloading scheduling \cite{TaoIoT21,HuanTETCI21}, online motion planning \cite{Ruilong22}, and energy minimization \cite{ChengTWC22}.